★ Investing Strategy Research & Guides ★

 Despite a scandal at that company, Berkshire Hathaway (NYSE: BRK.B) kept large holdings of the banking giant Bank of America (NYSE: BAC).
 The public turned on Bank of America after news reports alleged some employees were writing fake loans to get commissions.

-Buffett kept Bank of America because the bad loans came from one small piece of Bank of America’s business.
+Buffett kept Bank of America because the bad loans came from one small piece of its business.
 Buffett hoped the bad news about Bank of America would fade, but the company could keep making money.

 Another key idea in Buffett’s market irrationality strategy is that the media does a bad job of reporting on companies.
 Buffett bets that most financial news about companies will be inaccurate, limited, short-sighted, biased, and incomplete.